link-discord/anti-nsfw-guide/guide/commands/upload-files.md

 # Upload Files

-You can use this command to make the bot log the images it filtered out.
+You can use this command to make the bot log the images it filtered out.<br />
 This requires you to have a logs channel already set using the [set-logs](/commands/set-logs/) command.

 ::: warning